RenderKit/embree/doc/src/api.md

   API functions that take an RTCGeometry object as argument cannot get used during rendering.
-Thus in particular the `rtcGetGeometryUserData(RTCGeometry)` call cannot get used, but there is an alternative function `rtcGetGeometryUserData(RTCScene scene,uint geomID)` that should get used instead.
+Thus in particular the `rtcGetGeometryUserData(RTCGeometry)` call cannot get used, but there is an alternative function `rtcGetGeometryUserDataFromScene(RTCScene scene,uint geomID)` that should get used instead.

 - For performance reasons, the `rtcInterpolate` function cannot get used on the device, and vertex data interpolation should get